nrfconnect/sdk-nrf-bm/samples/boot/mcuboot_recovery_entry/README.rst

 After the application boots, it begins advertising as ``nRF_BM_Entry``, advertising the MCUmgr service.

 A mobile device can then connect and issue the OS mgmt reset command with the optional ``boot_mode`` parameter provided and set to 1.
+Before the reset, the mobile device can also set up the advertising name of the firmware loader using the MCUmgr settings management commands.
 The command sets the retention register for entering the firmware loader mode and reboots the device.
 It then starts advertising the MCUmgr service allowing for a firmware update to be loaded.